Board of Directors: Members

 As a senior finance leader with extensive years of experience in finance, accounting and general management, Maria brings highly valued skills in developing and implementing efficiencies in operations to her various volunteer roles.
 Maria served for 10 years as a member at Brescia University College Board of Trustees, including two years as Chair of the Board of Trustees as well as Chair of the Finance and Governance Committees.

 Before joining the board of St. Joseph’s Health Care London, she served one year as a community member on the Governance Committee in 2014-2015.
-As a fifth year Board Member, Maria has served on the Ethics and Human Resource Committees and is Chair of the Resource Audit and Planning Committee and Treasurer.
-In addition, she serves as a member of Lawson Research Institute Board.
+As a sixth year Board Member, Maria has served on the Ethics and Human Resource Committees, and Chaired the Resource Audit and Planning Committee.
+She now serves on the People and Mission Committee and Lawson Research Institute Board.

 Donna was appointed a Director of St. Joseph’s Health Care London’s Board of Directors June 2019.
 Prior to this she served three years on the Quality Committee of the Board.